MirageNet/Mirage/doc/Articles/Components/NetworkRigidbody.md

 ![Network Rigidbody inspector](NetworkRigidbody.png)

 By default, Network Rigidbody is server-authoritative unless you check the box for **Client Authority**.
-Client Authority applies to player objects as well as non-player objects that have been specifically assigned to a client, but only for this component.
+Client Authority applies to character objects as well as non-character objects that have been specifically assigned to a client, but only for this component.
 With this enabled, value changes are send from the client to the server.

 The **Sensitivity** options allow you to set a minimum thresholds before values are send over network.
 This helps minimize network traffic for very small changes.